nadineproject/nadine/README.markdown

 Most of the action is in the staff application, where you'll find a member tracking and billing system.

-## Requirements

-- Django
-- South
-- MySQL
-- mysql-python
-- feedparser
-- PIL

 ## Vague but Helpful Installation Instructions

 Set up your Django environment then test that it's up by creating a scratch project and running the Django development server.

-Set up MySQL, create a blank database and grant all permissions to whatever account/password combination you want to use for the app.
+Set up PostgreSQL, create a blank database and grant all permissions to whatever account/password combination you want to use for the app.

+	git clone git://github.com/nadineproject/nadine.git
+	cd nadine
+	pip install -r requirements.txt

 Copy local_settings.dist to local_settings.py and edit it to reflect your local settings.